 And if you’re not familiar with her work, you might be clueless as to what she needs.

-Give a Gift That Helps Your Freelancer Make Money
+12 Gifts That Help Your Freelancer Make Money

 Business expenses are not the first thing on your mind when you think of Christmas gifts.
 But for the side-hustler in your life, these gifts could mean growing a business and making more money.

-I’ve rounded up a few valuable items the entrepreneurs on your list might not have thought to ask for this year.
+I’ve rounded up a 12 valuable items the entrepreneurs on your list might not have thought to ask for this year.